 7. The Vee Scenic Drive

-The Vee Scenic Drive is well-known for the spectacular views of mountains and valleys that it offers as it passes through the Knockmealdown Mountains, so you’ll love one of the top scenic drives in Ireland.
+The Vee Scenic Drive is well-known for the spectacular views of mountains and valleys that it offers as it passes through the Knockmealdown Mountains, so you’ll love one of the top scenic drives around Ireland.
 Driving north from Lismore through difficult mountainous terrain is the route one should follow.
 The journey reaches a height of around 2,001 ft above sea level.

 Take the time to view Bay Lough, a bottomless corrie lake where Petticoat Loose is said to have lived.
 You’ll see Samuel Grubb’s grave, commonly known as Grubb’s Grave or Grubb’s Monument, standing and staring across the Vee Valley since his death in 1921.